Skip to main content

 Lady gardening with two little girls helping

-Newly leased to Tjilatjirrin Community Garden Group and currently under construction.
+Newly leased to Tjilatjirrin Community Garden Group and thriving!.
 Please contact Martin for details on how to become a member.

 Where: Tjilatjirrin Reserve (next to the Sandringham Bowls Club)